TazTxUK/MinimapAPI/README.md

 ### Planned Features:
 * Add Map Curse Icons (restock, curses)
   * Change position of the Map Curse icons (left, bottom[vanilla])
-* Function - getRandomFreePos() : Returns a X,Y Position, where no room is present but thats adjcent to an existing room (useful for Red Key-like features)
-* Add room discovery system
-* Free positions should not include larger rooms' bottom right corner
 * Add pickup display config options: (One pickup per item group, one pickup per corresponding icon, show all)
 * Draw new pickup icons (where applicable):
   * Trapdoor (Grid Entity icons not implemented)